 Multi-award winning designer Jonathon Oxlade's work has a trademark ebullience and charm that emanates from the stage.
-Most recently for MTC, he designed the 80s nostalgia-infused set and costumes for Astroman.
-With Così, he delves a decade earlier to bring 1971 Melbourne to life... with the added theatricality of a slapdash opera.
+With Così, he brings 1971 Melbourne to life... with the added theatricality of a slapdash opera.

 How would you describe the costume designs you’ve created for Così?
 What is the world of this play?

 Così is such an incredible show to costume design for.
 It's set in a pivotal political point in 1971 Australia, very much grounded in reality, but it also reaches out to the fantastic and invented worlds of art and the imagination... of theatre.
 These two polar offerings set up interesting aesthetics, it's almost like two shows; there is a show within a show.

 How did you arrive at your design choices?
 What have been the influences?

 I always look at what is happening in the year that the play is set – social, political, fashion – but also before.
 Characters often drag the past with them in their clothing, some characters are 'on trend', but the majority of the time you can see time and their gathering of items in their costume journey; a favourite jacket, a worn pair of jeans etc. It was important to reflect what was happening in 1971 Australia, but also create a sense of play in the characters so they do not become too much of a caricature.

 In your opinion, what is Così about?
 How do your designs support the play’s big ideas?